mcdomx/project0/README.md

     - /* , /* ::before, /* ::after (for the commented border box fix)
     - various html tags have been used as selectors
     - several classes have been used
-    - severa id's have been used
+    - several id's have been used

 - [X] Stylesheet must use the #id selector at least once, and the .class selector at least once.